cterveen/bookexportrtf-9.x/README.md

 bookexport-rtf-9.x is a Drupal 9 module that exports a Drupal book or book page to RTF format.
 The module was build first for Drupal 7 to export books to something printable and readable as the printer friendly version isn't really reader friendly. bookexport-rtf-9.x creates an A4 document of the book or book page that contains elements suchs as a front page, table of contents, page numbers, chapter references etc. The module integrates with bookindex-9.x to add a page referenced index.
 The lay-out is customizable through CSS.

+The project can be considered beta.
+The module is not in used but worked in my test environment.
 The coding has been updated to Drupal 9.x coding standards and includes testing.
+The RTF document was tested in Microsoft Word and Libreoffice Writer.
 A help page and options are available.
 Internationalisation and localisation is not available.
 The module is not in the Drupal module repository.

-The project is currently not in use but worked in my test environment.
-The RTF document was tested in Microsoft Word and Libreoffice Writer.
 Further development is intended.

 ## Installation
 Depends on the Drupal [Book](https://www.drupal.org/project/book) module which is part of Drupal Core